eyosef/farklev2.0/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Here's how to get this up and running;

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* cd in farkle/farkle/client
+* CTRL + T to topen a 2nd tab
+* In another tab, run bundle install, rake db:migrate and rails s -p 3001
+* In one tab, run npm run build & npm run start